shehreendheda/katacoda-scenarios/logsintrov2/processlogs/step4.md

+In a custom or cloned pipeline, you can add and rearrange processors that are in the pipeline.
+Let's do this in the **ruby clone for store-frontend** pipeline.

 1. Navigate to the Log List in <a href="https://app.datadoghq.com/logs" target="_blank">**Logs > Search**</a> and filter the list to the `service:store-frontend` logs.

 2. Click a log detail that has content `Completed ...`.